mvolkmann/blog/src/rust.md

 ```

 Closures are functions that capture values in their environment
-so they can be access later when the function is executed.
+so they can be accessed later when the function is executed.
 Functions defined with the `fn` keyword are not closures.
 Closures are defined as anonymous functions
 with a parameter list written between vertical bars